Lcroxy/simple-task-manager/README.md

 - g++ or any other compatible C++ compiler
 - Terminal access

+##📈 Future Plans

+I will continue updating this project by adding more features and improvements as I learn more.
+The current version is stable and works as intended, but it's only the beginning.

+##🧠 Why This Project?

+Since I was a kid, I loved taking things apart — from RC cars to LEDs — just to see how they worked.
+I always felt curious about electronics, robotics, and later programming.
+This project brings together that curiosity and my passion for building things with code.
+It’s simple, but it works — and it’s mine.

 ## 🚀 Running the Project

 Clone or download the project and compile: